bede/venorm/README.md

 # Issues

+- Taxonomic classification is unreliable.
+This is soon to be outsourced to [`tictax`](https://github.com/bede/tictax)
-- Running `./venorm.py` without arguments causes crash
+- Running `venorm` without arguments causes crash
 - If you experience issues with importing, first try using absolute paths
 - Does not accept interleaved reads
 - Uses 4 x 100MB hash tables for normalisation, which may be insufficient for some large datasets